wylst/http.js/README.md

 `http.js` currently all HTTP methods.
 GET and POST requests are supported in short-hand form.

-Pass in your options to the `request` function (all are optionall; defaults are shown):
+Pass in your options to the `request` function (all are optional; defaults are shown):
 ```javascript
 var options = {
     async: true,